 Grind Size: You must grind coffee beans into fine enough so that the increasing pressure of the water pushed through the ground easily and creates crema on the top.
 Very finely grinds has probability to clog the filter during pushing the pressurized water.

 Coffee to Water: With espresso shot, there are different type of ratio for different type of shot.
 The normal shot of espresso ratio is 1:2.
-And 1:1 ratio is ristretto-style shot.
-Again 1:1.75 ratio would be good for cappuccino or latte.
-At the starting point, suppose, you take 15 grams of ground coffee per 30 gms of water.
+At the starting point, suppose, you take 18 grams of ground coffee per 36.5 grams of water.

 Here is the chart from Home-Barista you need all time for different espresso shot.